What to visit Vale do Tua

 Vale Tua Provesende Café Central

-Restaurants in Vale do Tua Nature Park
+Restaurants in Tua Valley Natural Park

 • [Foz do Tua] Calça Curta (€€): a restaurant overlooking the Tua River and with good traditional Portuguese dishes